Wellesley Is Affordable

 2. Our cost is not necessarily your cost.

 We charge a specific amount for tuition, room, and board.
-Yet most of our students pay far, far less than that amount.
+Yet most of our students pay far less than that amount.
 Why?
-Because we meet 100% of our students’ demonstrated need.
+Because we meet 100 percent of our students’ demonstrated need.
 Our students pay only what they can afford—nothing more.
-(You can get an early indication of how true this is by using our new financial aid net price calculator.)
+(Get an early indication of how true this is by using Wellesley's Quick College Cost Estimator.)

 3. Our strength is your strength.